jethavabhavik07/Email-Client/README.md

 # Email-Client
 ### Opensource project as a part of Mumbai Hackathon 2019

-Email client made using Electron JS for frontend and backend with node js fetching of email from IMAP server and sending email using SMTP with MIME data.
+Email client made using Electron JS for frontend and backend with node js for fetching of email from IMAP server and sending email using SMTP along with MIME data.

 ## Challenges
 * Parsing of raw email to normal text